High Weald Nature and Community Fund

 Aims and example projects

-• IMPROVE habitats – and enhance connections between them – by making existing green spaces greener, through initiatives like pond creation, wetland development, hedge and tree planting, species-rich grassland establishment, and installation of bird, bug, and bat boxes.
-We may also support habitat management/restoration work, such as hedge-laying, coppicing, and invasive species removal if integral to broader conservation efforts, for example, to ‘kick-start’ a new management plan or to ‘reset’ a key habitat.
+• Improve habitats and enhance connections between them by making existing green spaces greener through initiatives like pond creation, wetland development, hedge and tree planting, species-rich grassland establishment, and installation of bird, bug, and bat boxes.
+We may also support habitat management/restoration work, such as hedge-laying, coppicing, and invasive species removal if integral to broader conservation efforts.

-• CONNECT individuals to nature who may be disconnected from it, including young people, those with physical or mental health challenges, disabled individuals, and other underrepresented groups, by enabling access to the High Weald landscape.
+• Facilitate connections to nature for individuals disconnected from it, including young people, those with physical or mental health challenges, people living with disabilities and other underrepresented groups, by enabling access to the High Weald landscape.

 A group of people doing conservation work outdoors